bodywork-ml/bodywork-docs/docs/user_guide.md

 ![Bodywork ML pipeline](images/ml_pipeline.png)

-Bodywork projects must be packaged as Git repositories (e.g. on GitHub).
+Bodywork projects must be packaged as Git repositories, hosted on GitHub, GitLab, Azure DevOps or BitBucket.
 When a deployment is triggered, Bodywork starts a workflow-controller that clones the repository, analyses the configuration provided in `bodywork.yaml` and manages the execution of the workflow.

 When the workflow-controller executes a stage, it starts a new [Python-enabled container](https://hub.docker.com/repository/docker/bodyworkml/bodywork-core) in your Kubernetes cluster, installs any 3rd party Python package dependencies that might be required, and then runs the chosen Python module.